In crisis?Call or text 988 · Call 911 for immediate danger

 Mental health news is everywhere.
 Most of it is alarmist or difficult to decipher.
 We wanted something else.
 Something to spare you from the maze.
 A single, careful page, edited like a Sunday paper, that respects both the reader and the subject.

 We cover policy, treatment, research, and the lived texture of mental health around the world.
 We keep a comprehensive library of plain-language resources.
 We publish urgent crisis information on the masthead because life is unpredictable.
-And we run a small experiment called the Mood Forecast, a literary AI feature that turns one sentence about your inner state into a short poetic weather reading.
-Not advice.
-Not therapy.
-A different shape to put feelings into.
+And we run a small experiment called Mood Forecaster AI, a literary AI feature that turns one sentence about your inner state into a short poetic weather reading.
+It is not intended to be used as or substituted for medical advice.
+It is also not a replacement for therapy.
+Rather, it is a different type of shape to put your feelings into.

 A note on what we publish: Mental Hum is a reading list, not a publisher.
-Every news story and every resource entry links out to the original outlet, which varies between peer-reviewed journals, health agencies, major news organisations, or accredited non-profits.
-Our editorial work is the selection, the plain-language summary, and the framing.
+Every news story and every resource entry links out to the original outlet, which varies between peer-reviewed journals, health agencies, major news organizations, or accredited non-profits.
+Our editorial work is the selection, the framing, the newsletter, and the words beyond the headlines.
 The reporting belongs to the people who did it.